syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 1. ✅&nbsp;&nbsp;Design a user experience for requesting the service
 1. ✅&nbsp;&nbsp;Define an API to match the user experience
 1. ✅&nbsp;&nbsp;Install a Kratix Promise with that API definition
-1. ✅&nbsp;&nbsp;Request an on-demand instance of the service from Kratix
+1. ✅&nbsp;&nbsp;Request an on-demand Resource from a Promise

 ## Clean up environment {#cleanup}